gtsa/boilerplate_rails-react-docker/README.md

 docker compose up
 ```

-Before proceeding to the next step, ensure that the current Docker services are stopped (`Ctrl+X` and run `docker-compose down`).
+Before proceeding to the next step, ensure that the current Docker services are stopped (`CTRL+X` and run `docker-compose down`).

 Next, edit the `docker-compose.yml` file to set it up to start the React development server by using the command `yarn start`, which will initiate the React development server: